The Impact of Shocks on the Vertical Structure of Eccentric Disks

 The height of the peak in energy for high eccentricity is due to the deep gravitational potential encountered at the pericenter, a factor $(1+e)/(1-e)$ deeper than the potential at apocenter.
-Moreover, the ability of the column to tap this deeper potential is enhanced by the larger ratio of $h/h_{\rm HSE}$ achieved during adiabatic evolution when the eccentricity is larger (see Figure~\ref{fig:z_hse}).

 If there were no dissipation, the gas thermodynamics would be reversible: thermal energy associated with adiabatic compression en route to pericenter would be lost in adiabatic work en route to apocenter.
-However, shocked gas is placed on a higher-entropy adiabat When it returns to apocenter, it now retains a larger thermal energy, and this greater thermal energy causes it to expand higher than in the initial state.
-This energy retention is clearly seen in Figure~\ref{fig:energy}: not only does the energy rise to a higher level and stay elevated for a longer time in the higher eccentricity cases; it is significantly augmented from the first orbit to the second as well.
+Long-term evolution therefore demands thermodynamically irreversible processes.
+Shocks are one such mechanism: they place gas on a higher-entropy adiabat.
+When shocked gas returns to apocenter, it retains a larger thermal energy, and this greater thermal energy causes it to expand higher than in the initial state.
+As will be discussed in Section~\ref{sec:expelled}, there is also a mechanism causing irreversible heat loss: expulsion of matter from the column.